M450NCH00/Fashion-Trend-Analysis/README.md

 4. [Data Classification]()

 ## Contributors

 1. Chow Weng Shi
 2. Chew En Zee
 3. Choo Zhen Ming

 ## Problem Definition

+1. Are we able to make predictions on fashion data if fashion is ever-changing and hard to predict?
+2. Are we able to predict and classify the gender of customer based on the sales count of various category of clothing?

 ## Models Used